Affirmations and goals

 You know my name.
 I have a life partner.
 We live in the United States.
-I am a friend to many, a close friend to few, and a daughter, niece, granddaughter, and cousin to my relatives.
+I am a friend to many, a close friend to few, and a daughter, sister, niece, granddaughter, and cousin to my relatives.
 In my career I am a software engineer who loves functional programming and Scala.
 I have also been an engineering lead and racial equity ERG lead.
-I care about environmental and social justice, doing good, bringing positive value to the world, being fit and healthy, and making deep, genuine connections with people.
-I enjoy deep or wholesome stories, learning new things, science fiction, religious studies, quiet, making and consuming good food, traveling, moving my body, and consuming media related to the above.
+I care about environmental and social justice, doing good, bringing positive value to the world, being fit and healthy, and making genuine connections with people.
+I enjoy deep or wholesome stories, learning new things, science fiction, religious studies, peace, making and consuming good food, traveling, moving my body, and consuming media related to the above.

 My life partner is the most important aspect of my life.